 “Unexploded ordnance pose significant risks to both human lives and infrastructure development.
 Ground penetrating radar (GPR) can be an effective tool for locating land-based UXO.
 GPR can detect objects at various depths, ranging from a few centimeters to several meters, depending on the specific equipment and soil conditions.
 GPR enables survey teams to detect subsurface anomalies, such as munitions or buried objects, in real-time without the need for excavation, enabling faster and informed decision-making,” comments Allison Annan-Bujold, GPR Product Management Director at Sensors & Software Inc.

 Managing the process of UXO surveys is important and often involves multiple stakeholders.
 It can be a costly and time-consuming task.
 This is where a good workflow and commonly agreed data quality factors are important.
-This can make it easier for project stakeholders to understand how a survey will be conducted, and what data quality thresholds are expected from the sensors used in order to detect a given reference object.
+This helps project stakeholders understand how the survey will be conducted and what data quality thresholds the sensors must meet to detect a given reference object.
 It also allows the team to spend more time on data analysis, interpretation and reporting.

 As multi-sensor datasets become increasingly large, a well-defined workflow with commonly agreed data quality factors is essential to improve the transparency of both land or water-based UXO surveys and trust in their results.
 This will help to avoid miscommunications between survey teams, clients and project managers that could lead to expensive delays or even cancellation of a project.